Skip to Content

 River rocks are natural stones.
 Because of their smooth surface and similar sorted sizes, they are widely used in construction, paving, and decoration.

 TIP: Rivers are often great places for rockhounding.
-You can find there a lot of beautiful rare rocks.
+There you can find a lot of beautiful rare rocks.
 Check out the most common rocks you can find in or near rivers in the article below:

 10 Most Common Types of Rocks You Can Find In Rivers